awesome-wind/spring-boot/README.md

 # spring-boot
-a newbie's learning of spring-boot
+a newbie's way of learning spring-boot